i2mint/py2http/README.md

 ## Configuration

-`run_http_service` and other entry points accept many configuration values to customize the handling of HTTP requests and responses.
+`run_app` accept many configuration values to customize the handling of HTTP requests and responses.
 Configuration documentation is listed in the file `config.yaml`.

 ## Method transformation

 Expose class methods by flattening the init -> method call process.

 ```
-from py2http import run_http_service
+from py2http import run_app
 from py2http.decorators import mk_flat

 class Adder: